CapricanDRJ/HadesStarCommunityData/docs/corp/dbfbd1738d98b2f1a9419727fde30070aae0f158a0aa36a78561489c2bb3283a/index.md

 ```
 Welcome to Green Dwarf (GD); a part of the Dwarf family.
+Dwarf discor
-Dwarf discord recommended for RS, weekly WS, advice and community.
-Currently 4 corps in the Dwarf community.
+d recommended for RS, weekly WS, advice and community.
+Currently 4 co
+rps in the Dwarf community. }
 ```
 ### [Discord](https://discord.gg/aBcFBnzKBR)
 ### Whitestar Bonus ❌